On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Upper Bounds

-We consider the algorithm shown in Algorithm \ref{alg:two-phase-bq}, and described as follows.
-The samples are performed in two batches, but still in a non-adaptive manner (i.e., the second batch can be chosen without knowing the first batch).
-In the first batch, we run maximum variance sampling\footnote{We focus on maximum variance sampling for concreteness, but our analysis and results are unchanged when, at time $t$, an arbitrary point satisfying $\sigma_{t-1}(\xv)\geq \gamma\lVert\sigma_{t-1}\rVert_{L^\infty}$ is found for some $\gamma \in (0,1)$ (e.g., $\gamma = \frac{1}{2}$).
-This requirement is potentially much easier to attain in practice, instead of insisting on the global maximum.} and use the resulting $T/2$ samples to construct an estimate $\mu_{T/2}$ of $f$.
-Note that these $T/2$ samples are non-adaptive, because the posterior variance of a GP does not depend on any observations.
+In this section, we introduce our main meta-algorithm and derive upper bounds on the average-case error.
+We follow the high-level idea of combining function estimation methods with Monte Carlo estimation on the residual, previously proposed for the noiseless setting \citep{Nov88}, but with different details to account for the noise.
+The meta-algorithm is shown in Algorithm \ref{alg:two-phase-bq}, and is described as follows.
+The samples are performed in two batches, but still in a non-adaptive manner (i.e., the second batch can be chosen without knowing the first batch).\footnote{Our main theorem remains true when the first batch consists of adaptive sampling, but all of our corollaries will be based on non-adaptive sampling.} The first batch uses $T/2$ samples to construct an approximation $\fhat$ of $f$, which forms an initial estimate $\Ihat_1=\int_D p(\xv) \fhat(\xv) d\xv$.
+The subroutine \textsc{EstimateFunc} for doing so is kept general for now, but by default, we will use maximum variance sampling\footnote{We focus on maximum variance sampling for concreteness, but our analysis and results are unchanged when, at time $t$, an arbitrary point satisfying $\sigma_{t-1}(\xv)\geq \gamma\|\sigma_{t-1}\|_{L^\infty}$ is found for some $\gamma \in (0,1)$ (e.g., $\gamma = \frac{1}{2}$).
+This requirement is potentially much easier to attain in practice, instead of insisting on the global maximum.} as shown in Algorithm \ref{alg:max-var}, with the estimated $\fhat$ being given by the GP posterior mean $\mu_{T/2}$.
+Note that these $T/2$ samples are non-adaptive because the posterior variance of a GP does not depend on any observations.
+The remaining $T/2$ samples estimates the residual $R$ between the difference of the true integral $I$ and this value $\Ihat_1$: